salomellabres/openduck/README.md

 optional arguments:
   -h, --help            show this help message and exit

 Open Dynamic Undocking toolkit.
 Choose one of the following actions:

-    OpenMM_prepare
-                        Preparation of systems for OpenMM simulations
+    openmm-prepare      Preparation of systems for OpenMM simulations. openmm-full-protocol
-    OpenMM_full-protocol
-                        OpenDuck OpenMM full protocol either with or without chunking the protein.
+                        OpenDuck OpenMM full protocol either with or without chunking the protein. openmm-from-equilibrated
-    OpenMM_from-equilibrated
-                        OpenDuck openMM protocol starting from a pre-equilibrated system (e.g. from duck_prepare_sys.py) OpenMM_from-amber
+                        OpenDuck openMM protocol starting from a pre-equilibrated system (e.g. from duck_prepare_sys.py).
-                        OpenDuck openMM protocol starting from an amber topology and coordinates (prmtop and inpcrd).
+    openmm-from-amber   OpenDuck openMM protocol starting from an amber topology and coordinates (prmtop and inpcrd).
-    AMBER_prepare
-                        Preparation of systems, inputs and queue files for AMBER simulations report
-                        Generate report for openduck results.
+    amber-prepare       Preparation of systems, inputs and queue files for AMBER simulations. report              Generate report for openduck results.
-    chunk
-                        Chunk a protein for Dynamic Undocking.
+    chunk               Chunk a protein for Dynamic Undocking.
 ```

 Each of the OpenDUck modules accepts the input either as command line arguments or in a yaml file.